1ramihamada/1ramihamada.github.io/projects/3d-printing.md

 ## Sensor Fabrication Workflow
 With repeatable liquid metal deposition established, the system enabled a layered fabrication process for stretchable strain sensors without requiring a dedicated mold for each geometry.

-Liquid silicone was poured into a base mold and compressed with a flat lid press to produce a level surface.
-After curing, gallium was printed directly onto the silicone in the desired sensor geometry.
+Liquid silicone was poured into a base mold and flattened using a lid press.
+After curing, gallium was printed directly onto the silicone, solidified in a freezer, and encapsulated with a second silicone layer to complete the sensor.

-The mold was then placed in a freezer to solidify the gallium before a second layer of silicone was poured on top to encapsulate the conductive traces and complete the sensor.

 This approach replaces an earlier mold-based injection method that was slow and difficult to scale to complex designs.
 Direct printing enables faster iteration, lower cost, and fabrication of complex sensor geometries without custom tooling.